-Yaris, which is named after a Greek goddess symbolizing beauty & elegance, was originally an export name for Vitz hatchback; however each generation of its sedan iterations were sold in different markets with different names.
-From 4th generation model which was introduced late last year, Toyota officially discontinued the Vitz nameplate in Japan hence the Yaris badge will now be implied in Japanese domestic market as well.
+Yaris, which is named after a Greek goddess symbolizing beauty & elegance, was originally an export name for the Vitz hatchback; however, each generation of its sedan iterations was sold in different markets with different names.
+From the 4th generation model which was introduced late last year, Toyota officially discontinued the Vitz nameplate in Japan hence the Yaris badge will now be implied in the Japanese domestic market as well.

 Various generations of Toyota Yaris hatchback

-Let us look at the different generations of Toyota Yaris, each of which were available in Pakistan coming in as used imports under different names.
+Let us look at the different generations of Toyota Yaris, each of which was available in Pakistan coming in as used imports under different names.

 First Generation (XP10) 1999-2005

-The first generation appeared in 1999 as a successor to Starlet hatchback & Tercel subcompact sedan from the 70s.
-Built on Toyota’s NBC (New Basic Car) platform, the hatchback version was called Vitz in its home market and Yaris in the rest of the world, whereas the sedan was called as Platz in Japan, Echo in Australia & North American markets & Yaris sedan in other parts of the world.
-In Chinese market the sedan was sold by FAW (Toyota’s partner in China) with Vela nameplate.
+The first generation appeared in 1999 as a successor to the Starlet hatchback & Tercel subcompact sedan from the 70s.
+Built on Toyota’s NBC (New Basic Car) platform, the hatchback version was called Vitz in its home market and Yaris in the rest of the world, whereas the sedan was called Platz in Japan, Echo in Australia & North American markets & Yaris sedan in other parts of the world.
+In the Chinese market, the sedan was sold by FAW (Toyota’s partner in China) with the Vela nameplate.

-Platz which comes from German word that defines spaciousness, appeared in our market as a used JDM import.
-Most of these cars had a 1.0 liter 1SZ-FE engine, same as Vitz.
-However 1.3 liter versions with 2NZ-FE engine were also available in limited numbers.
-It was available with 5-speed manual and 4-speed automatic transmission however majority of the vehicles that landed here were equipped with automatic gearbox.
+Platz, which comes from a German word that defines spaciousness, appeared in our market as a used JDM import.
+Most of these cars had a 1.0 liter 1SZ-FE engine, the same as Vitz.
+However, 1.3-liter versions with a 2NZ-FE engine were also available in limited numbers.
+It was available with a 5-speed manual and 4-speed automatic transmission however the majority of the vehicles that landed here were equipped with an automatic gearbox.

 Toyota Platz pre-facelift & facelift

 Its lifespan was between 1999 and 2005, the pre-facelift was available between 99 and 2002 after which the facelift with revised front & back styling was introduced & was available till 2005.
-The Platz measured 4,145mm in length, 1,660mm in width and 1,500mm in height while having a wheelbase of 2,370mm.
-The facelift however was slightly longer with 4,180mm due to different bumper designs.
+The Platz measured 4,145mm in length, 1,660mm in width, and 1,500mm in height while having a wheelbase of 2,370mm.
+The facelift however was slightly longer at 4,180mm due to different bumper designs.